mohaseeb/beam-nuggets/README.md

 * ParseJson
 * AssignUniqueId

 # TODO
+* fix the mysql test case
+* Cleanup and DOCs for all transforms
+  - move stuff from the readme; point to the docs site
+  - one cool example with local runner; later with gcp
+* version docs?
+* upload to pypi
 * Summarize the investigation of using Source/Sink Vs ParDo for IO
-    - send to beam mailing list about the "ParDo -> GroupByKey -> ParDo" read pattern.
 * Sql queries support in ReadToRelationalDB
-* Cleanup and DOCs for all transforms
-* upload to pypi
 * more nuggets: WriteToCsv
 * Example how to run on GCP
 * integration tests